Saudi-Space-Shuttle/ML-Based-Marine-Spill-Detector/README.md

 The Graphical User Interface (GUI) for the MarineSpillDetector model is being built at https://msd.SaudiSpaceShuttle.com

-Recommendations:
+Possible Enhancments:
 1. Featues/images from other satellites.
-2. Cluster/Autoencoding before deep learning.
+2. Clustering/autoencoding before deep learning.
 3. Grid search fine tuning.

 -Browse Spatial Distributions by Label: